Christelle-Couchoux/Piquante/ReadMe.md

 ### Site structure

 - Signup / login page.
-- Home page dsiplaying all the sauces.
+- Home page displaying all the sauces.
 - Page displaying the informations of a specific sauce, with options to like/dislike the sauce.
 - Page to add a new sauce.